Institutional Ownership

 How do you measure hedge fund conviction and institutional concentration in CRM?

 We evaluate fund conviction by looking at portfolio weight rather than just absolute share count.
-By tracking how the largest holders —such as ValueAct , Harris Associates , and Sound Shore Management as of Q4 2025 change their position sizing quarter-over-quarter, we help investors distinguish between active capital accumulation and passive holding.
+By tracking how the largest holders —such as ValueAct , Harris Associates , and AKRE as of Q1 2026 change their position sizing quarter-over-quarter, we help investors distinguish between deliberate position sizing changes and passive mark-to-market drift.

 Does the CRM ownership data include short interest or options?